VirtusLab/git-machete-intellij-plugin/README.md

 <summary><strong>Override fork point</strong></summary>
 <br/>

+Branch fork point is the commit from which given branch was created.
+The commits from fork point to current branch commit are unique to this branch (this is what Git Machete displays when `toggle listing commits` is enabled).

 If one of branch layout edges is yellow, that means the fork point of this branch cannot be unambiguously determined.
 However, Git Machete can give you a hint which commit is probably the fork point.
 Show commits to see the suggested fork point (see the `Toggle listing commits` section).